Photo: Jörg Braukmann / Wikimedia Commons

 Berlin’s Hotel Landscape

-Berlin has one of the most interesting hotel markets in Europe — the extraordinary division of the city (the extraordinary Berlin Wall heritage, the most significant physical and cultural border in 20th-century European history, now the most extraordinary urban archaeological site in the city — the extraordinary East Side Gallery (the 1.3km surviving wall section, the most important outdoor gallery in Germany), the extraordinary Checkpoint Charlie, and the extraordinary Berliner Mauer Documentation Centre)) creates a hotel market with genuinely distinct East and West characters.
+Berlin has one of the most interesting hotel markets in Europe, and the reason is the city’s division.
+The Berlin Wall — the most significant physical and cultural border in 20th-century European history — is now the city’s defining urban archaeological site: the East Side Gallery (the 1.3km surviving wall section, the most important outdoor gallery in Germany), Checkpoint Charlie, and the Berliner Mauer Documentation Centre.
+That history left a hotel market with genuinely distinct East and West characters.

 The Berlin hotel geography:

-• Prenzlauer Berg: The extraordinary former East Berlin neighborhood — the most gentrified neighborhood in Germany, the most family-friendly, the most boutique hotels
+- Prenzlauer Berg: Former East Berlin — the most gentrified neighborhood in Germany, the most family-friendly, and the densest in boutique hotels

-• Mitte/Hackescher Markt: The extraordinary Scheunenviertel (barn quarter) — the extraordinary Hackesche Höfe (the most beautiful courtyard complex in Berlin), the finest independent hotels
+- Mitte/Hackescher Markt: The Scheunenviertel (barn quarter) — home to the Hackesche Höfe, Berlin’s most beautiful courtyard complex, and the best independent hotels

-• Kreuzberg: The most diverse neighborhood — the Turkish community, the extraordinary Bergmannstraße food scene, the extraordinary Tempelhof field
+- Kreuzberg: The most diverse neighborhood — the Turkish community, the Bergmannstraße food scene, the Tempelhof field

-• Charlottenburg (West Berlin): The extraordinary pre-war West Berlin grandeur, the finest luxury shopping (KaDeWe — the most extraordinary department store in Germany), the most traditional character
+- Charlottenburg (West Berlin): Pre-war West Berlin grandeur, the top luxury shopping (KaDeWe — Germany’s grandest department store), and the most traditional character

 Mitte — The Grand Hotels